someparty/someparty/README.md

 ruby send.rb -p 2024-10-28-living-in-a-shadow -r recipients.json
 ```

-## Functional css

-On the web, Some Party uses the [Tachyons](http://tachyons.io/) functional CSS framework.
-The included CSS is based on a subset of Tachyons 4.6.1 (only the tags needed, nothing more).

-All Some Party articles are written in Markdown and parsed using the [Redcarpet](https://github.com/vmg/redcarpet) Markdown parsing library.
-The file someparty_web_renderer.rb contains overrides for the default Redcarpet / Middleman implementation to insert Tachyons-style CSS tags the generated HTML tags.

 ## Bug Reports

 Github Issues are used for managing bug reports and feature requests for Some Party.
 If you run into issues, please search the issues and submit new problems: https://github.com/someparty/someparty/issues